Compositeness of near-threshold $s$-wave resonances: Interpretation scheme for complex compositeness

+The difference between $|X|$ (possibly composite) and $\mathcal{X}$ (certainly composite) reflects the uncertain nature of the resonance.
+It is therefore expected that this difference increases for an uncertain resonance and vanishes in the bound-state limit.
+This observation suggests that the difference between $|X|$ and $\mathcal{X}$ is proportional to $\mathcal{Y}$ as

+by introducing a real parameter $\alpha>0$, which controls the weight of $\mathcal{Y}$.
+For $\alpha = 1$, this assignment is similar to Eq.~\eqref{eq:Berggren} proposed in Ref.~\cite{Berggren:1970wto}.
+We will discuss the role of $\alpha$ in Sec.~\ref{subsec:alpha}.
+We note that the relation between $\mathcal{X},\mathcal{Y},\mathcal{Z}$ and $|X|,|Z|$ is not uniquely determined, and the present prescription is one reasonable choice.
+With the assignment~\eqref{eq:XYZ} and the normalization condition $\mathcal{X}+\mathcal{Y}+\mathcal{Z}=1$, we obtain

 To proceed, we recall that the probabilities $\mathcal{X,Y,Z}$ should be positive.
-We utilize this condition to exclude unphysical states with a large decay width.
-First, $\mathcal{Y}$ is guaranteed to be positive by imposing the condition $\alpha>1/2$.
-Even in this case, $\mathcal{X}$ and $\mathcal{Z}$ can be negative, for example, when $\mathcal{Y}$ is sufficiently large.
-This case should be associated with large $|{\rm Im}\ X|$, indicating that the resonance exhibits highly uncertain nature, based on the definition of the probability $\mathcal{Y}$.
-This suggests that $\mathcal{X}<0$ or $\mathcal{Z}<0$ occurs for highly uncertain states with a large width for which a sensible interpretation of the internal structure is not possible.
+In this work, we impose the condition $\alpha>1/2$ so that $\mathcal{Y}$ is always positive due to the triangle inequality.
+Even in this case, $\mathcal{X}$ and $\mathcal{Z}$ can be negative, for example, when $\mathcal{Y}$ is substantially large.
+This case should be associated with large $|{\rm Im}\ X|$, indicating that the resonance exhibits a highly uncertain nature, based on the definition of the probability $\mathcal{Y}$.
+This suggests that $\mathcal{X}<0$ or $\mathcal{Z}<0$ occurs for highly uncertain states with a large width for which a sensible interpretation of the internal structure is not possible, as discussed in Sec.~\ref{sec:eigenstates}.
 We thus adopt a criterion that the internal structure of resonances with $\mathcal{X}<0$ or $\mathcal{Z}<0$ cannot be quantified by the compositeness.

 In summary, we propose the following classification of resonances (Table~\ref{tab:sum}).
 If either $\mathcal{X}$ or $\mathcal{Z}$ is negative, we classify the resonance as a non-interpretable state due to the uncertain nature.
 Else, if both $\mathcal{X}$ and $\mathcal{Z}$ are positive, the internal structure of the resonance can be interpreted in the present scheme.
 If $\mathcal{X}$ ($\mathcal{Z}$) is the largest, the state is dominated by the composite (elementary) component.
-If $\mathcal{Y}$ is the largest, the nature of the state is uncertain whether elementary or composite.
-In contrast to the previous proposals, we restrict ourselves to interpret the resonances which share a similar feature with the bound states, and classify the other states as uncertain or non-interpretable.
+If $\mathcal{Y}$ is the largest, the nature of the state is uncertain, whether elementary or composite.
+In contrast to the previous proposals, we restrict ourselves to interpreting the resonances that share a similar feature with the bound states, and classify the other states as uncertain or non-interpretable.